kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Now that we have seen why we need both kinds of tests (unit *and* integration), we need to decide on *how many* tests we need from each category.

 There is no hard and fast rule here, it depends on your application.
-The imporant point here is that you need to spend some time.
+The imporant point is that you need to spend some time to understand what type of tests add the most value to *your* application.
 The test pyramid is only a suggestion on the amount of tests that you should create.
 It assumes that you are writing a commercial web application, but that is not always the case.
-Let's see some examples
+Let's see some examples:

 #### Example - Linux command line utility

 Your application is a command line utility.
-It reads one special format of a file (let's say a CSV) and export another format (let's say JSON) after doing some transformation.
+It reads one special format of a file (let's say a CSV) and exports another format (let's say JSON) after doing some transformations.
 The application is self-contained, does not communicate with any other system or use the network.
 The transformations are complex mathematical processes that are critical for the correct functionality of the application (it should always be correct even if it slow).